 While I do try to weed out unnecessary tools and gadgets on an ongoing basis, the truth is that I am more productive when I am motivated to make a bigger splash…like when I am committed to a Declutter Challenge.
-And have something to guide me, like a Declutter Checklist for the Kitchen, really does help.
+And having something to guide me, like this Declutter Checklist for the Kitchen, really does help.

 In my case, my daughter will be setting up her first apartment soon, so it is easy for me to set these aside for her.

 so, let’s talk about some of the items on the declutter checklist for the kitchen